Do you have a God-given right to drive, or is driving a government-granted privilege that can be licensed?

 How do you like that?
 The U.S. Supreme Court says that a federal citizen may have the right to travel interstate by auto vehicle.
 Today’s judges tell you the opposite.
 4 And notice that this Fourteenth Amendment right to interstate auto travel applies to federal citizens, the court decision does NOT mention State Citizens.

-And in the year 2000, the U.S. Supreme Court ruled that diver licenses are for commercial use, therefore you do not have a right to privacy.
-U.S. Supreme Court in Reno v.
-Condon 528 US 141 was deciding if the misnamed Driver’s Privacy Protection Act violated privacy.
+In the year 2000, the U.S. Supreme Court decided a case concerning the misnamed Driver Privacy Protection Act.
+They ruled that driver licenses are for commercial use, therefore you do cannot have a right to privacy if you have a driver’s license.
+A driver’s license is an article of regulated commerce.
+Reno v.
+Condon 528 US 141:

 The DPPA regulates the disclosure and resale of personal information contained in the records of state DMVs.
 State DMV s require drivers and automobile owners to provide personal information, which may include a person’s name, address, telephone number, vehicle description, Social Security number, medical information, and photograph, as a condition of obtaining a driver’s license or registering an automobile.
 Congress found that many States, in turn, sell this personal information to individuals and businesses.
 See, e. g., 139 Congo Rec.
 29466, 29468, 29469 (1993); 140 Congo Rec.
 7929